kachayev/fn.py/README.rst

 Why this variant is better?
 Cause you don't need to remember previous values to calculate final result.
 More about `tail call optimizaion <http://en.wikipedia.org/wiki/Tail_call>`_ on Wikipedia.
 But...
 Python interpreter will execute this function the same way as previous one, so you won't win nothing.

-``fn.recur.tco`` gives you mechanism to write "optimized" a bit tail call recursion (using "trampoline" approach):
+``fn.recur.tco`` gives you mechanism to write "optimized a bit" tail call recursion (using "trampoline" approach):

 .. code-block:: python